fresheneesz/bip-efficient-bitcoin-vaults/bip-constraindestination.md

 ## Design Tradeoffs and Risks

+#### Specifying values sent to each output

+OP_CD requires specifying each output and the amount sent to the output in order to make it simple and efficient to calculate validity of OP_CD across multiple inputs that might share OP_CD destinations.
+Validity could be calculated without this specification, but it would require a potentially very large number of combinations being checked.
+Without specifying the amounts the UTXO will contribute for each output, a DOS attack vector is opened up where the attacker may create an intentionally difficult-to-verify transaction using many outputs each using OP_CD.
+An attacker might construct transactions with many inputs that share potential OP_CD destinations in different combinations.
+If there are enough combinations that must be checked, this might substantially slow down validation and open a DOS vector for attackers.

+There are other mitigations to this (limit the number of combinations that need to be checked, or increase the vbyte weight of transactions with many combinations that need to be checked), however these mitigations either limit the use of the opcode or are complex and imperfect mitigations.
+Requiring the user to specify the solution the validation equation makes validation far simpler, at the expense of slightly larger transactions.

 ####  Fungibility Risks with OP_CD

 With OP_CD, there is the possibility of creating covenants with unbounded chains of constraints.
 This could be used to put permanent restrictions on particular coins.
 However, its already possible to permanently restrict coins.
 A multisig setup could be created where the coins can only be spent if a particular key approves.
 I don't see much of a reason to prevent people from doing this kind of thing with their own money.
 Restricting its use can generally only reduce the value of the coins, so at worst its similar to provably burning coins.

-#### Combination of OP_CD UTXOs DOS Vector

-An attacker might construct transactions with many inputs that share potential OP_CD destinations in different combinations.
-If there are enough combinations that must be checked, this might substantially slow down validation and open a DOS vector for attackers.

-One mitigation for this would be to put a hard limit on the number of inputs that can exist in a transaction that require this combination multiplication (which is if they share some but not all constrained destinations).
-Another mitigation that could be done is to weight transactions more heavily the more combinations that need to be checked, so that more complex OP_CD transactions need to pay for that complexity.
+#### Flexible output value claims

+As specified, the output claims in OP_CD calls for an output do not have to add up to the actual value sent to that output.
+For example, a transaction with a single input that has OP_CD claim to send 100 sats to an output, while the output actually receives 150 sats.
+This can still be valid as the claim doesn't (or sum of claims for an output don't) *exceed* the output value.
+If this flexibility is seen as a problem, it could be fixed.
+But it seems like a relatively safe thing to allow.

 #### Feature Redundancy